IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

 ```

 ## Data generation
-We generate a \(1000 \times 3\) design matrix with two covariates.
-Furthermore, we create a vector of 100 values within the interval \([0, 2\pi]\) to evaluate the density.
+We generate a 1000 x 3 design matrix with two covariates.
+Furthermore, we create a vector of 100 values to evaluate the density.
 Be aware that package circular requires using an object of class circular in its functions.
 Otherwise, it will draw warnings repeatedly.

 ```r
 set.seed(1234)